top of page

 2026 Gracemar Capital™ All Rights Reserved.

-DISCLAIMER: The information provided on this website is for general informational and educational purposes only and does not constitute legal, financial, tax, or investment advice.
-Gracemar Capital™ is a real estate investment firm and is not a bank, a securities broker-dealer, or a registered investment advisor.
+Disclaimer: The information on this website is for general informational and educational purposes only and does not constitute legal, financial, tax, or investment advice.
+Gracemar Capital™ is a real estate note investment firm and is not a bank, securities broker-dealer, or registered investment advisor.

-• No Professional Advice: All users should consult with qualified legal, tax, and financial professionals before making any decisions regarding the sale or purchase of a mortgage note.
+No Professional Advice: Consult qualified legal, tax, and financial professionals before making decisions regarding the sale or purchase of a mortgage note.

-• Non-Binding Quotes: All preliminary note analyses and quotes provided by Gracemar Capital™ are non-binding and subject to comprehensive due diligence, final buyer approval, and standard closing conditions.
+Non-Binding Quotes: All preliminary note analyses and quotes are non-binding and subject to due diligence, final buyer approval, and standard closing conditions.
 We do not guarantee specific outcomes, pricing, or transaction completion.

 bottom of page